GowthamArul/Face-Recognition-Web-App---Machine_Learning_in_Flask/README.md

 # Face-Recognition-Web-App---Machine_Learning_in_Flask

-Can expect 60% Accurate Prediction
+Can expect 60% Accurate Gender Prediction
 <br>
 For testing this Face Recognition, Download this github file.
 <br>